 Parth Samthaan Birthday Special!
-Erica Fernandes Or Niti Taylor, Who Makes BEST Jodi With Parth?
+Erica Fernandes Or Niti Taylor, Who Makes The BEST Jodi With Parth?

 Kaisi Yeh Yaariyan Sequels

 Fans loved Manik and Nandini's chemistry so much that they demanded for sequels.
 The makers came up with KYY 2 and 3.
-While first two seasons were aired on MTV, the third season was aired on Voot.
-Fans have been demanded for Season 4, courtesy 'MaNan' craze.
+While the first two seasons were aired on MTV, the third season was aired on Voot.
+Fans have been demanding for Season 4, courtesy 'MaNan' craze.

 Parth & Erica In Kasautii Zindagii Kay 2

-Currently, Parth is seen in reboot version of Kasautii Zindagii Kay, in which he is seen playing the role of Anurag Basu.
+Currently, Parth is seen in the reboot version of Kasautii Zindagii Kay, in which he is seen playing the role of Anurag Basu.
 The actor's sizzling chemistry with Erica Fernandes (Prerna) is loved by fans.
-Their fans have nicknamed them 'AnuPre' (based on on-screen names) and 'PaRica' (based on their reel names).
+Their fans have nicknamed them 'AnuPre' (based on their on-screen names) and 'PaRica' (based on their real names).

 Parth & Erica